AI Feynman 2.0: Pareto-optimal symbolic regression exploiting graph modularity: Further details on success and failure modes

-our code is able to discover that $\gamma$ and $\chi$ can be separated from the rest of the equation.
-However, given that we allow the brute force code to run for only a minute at each iteration, the expression $\tanh(\gamma)/\sin(\chi)$ is not discovered, mainly because we did not include $\tanh$ as one of the functions used, so the brute force would have to write that as $\frac{e^{-2x}-1}{e^{2x}+1}$.
-By allowing the code to run for longer and experimenting with additional basis functions (such as $\tanh$), it is likely that the code would solve this and several other mysteries that we reported as failures.

-Fitting a normalizing flow for density estimation presents a `real-world' test of the symbolic regression code, which needs to cope with flow errors.
-We demonstrated the robustness of the code to more challenging errors (i.e. not i.i.d.
-Gaussian); some of the failure modes are investigated and expanded on below.

-It is worth noting that our definition of complexity is dependent on the chosen set of operations and does not always match our intuition.
-For example, in fitting the probability distribution of election positions in the $n=2$, $l=1$, $m=0$ hydrogen orbital, solutions with $\theta$-dependence $\cos\left(\cos\left(\theta\right)\right)$ are preferred over $\cos^2\theta$.
-This is because, up to additive and multiplcative prefactors, the two formulas differ by at most approximately $2 \times 10^{-2}$ over our parameter range, but given a set of operations that includes only $\left\{\times, \cos\right\}$ denoted by "$*$" and ``$C$" respectively in reverse Polish notation, $\cos\left(\cos\left(\theta\right)\right)$ (encoded as``$xCC$") is simpler than $\cos^2\theta$ (encoded as $``xCxC*"$).
+Some of the most obvious failure modes we discussed in the conclusions of the main text.
+Here we discuss some more subtle failure modes.
+Firstly, it is worth noting that our definition of complexity is dependent on the chosen set of operations and does not always match our intuition.
+For example, in fitting the probability distribution of electron positions in the $n=2$, $l=1$, $m=0$ hydrogen orbital, solutions with $\theta$-dependence $\cos\left(\cos\theta\right)$ are preferred over $\cos^2\theta$.
+This is because, up to additive and multiplcative prefactors, the two formulas differ by at most approximately $2 \times 10^{-2}$ over our parameter range, but given a set of operations that includes only $\left\{\times, \cos\right\}$ denoted by "$*$" and ``$C$" respectively in reverse Polish notation, $\cos\left(\cos\theta)\right)$ (encoded as``$xCC$") is simpler than $\cos^2\theta$ (encoded as $``xCxC*"$).
 In the presence of the imprecisions introduced by the normalizing flow, we were unable to perform the density estimation a level at which the accuracy for the correct $\cos^2\theta$ was preferred over the simpler alternative.

 Furthermore, more interpretable approximations (e.g. Taylor expansions) are not always favored by our definition of complexity.
 For example, in Figure 1, the unfamiliar solution